If you have decided to open a private medical practice there are many considerations to be aware of when searching for a location.

 Are there good roads and sufficient parking spots for your older clients?

-Try to situate yourself within about 20 minutes of the neighborhood you wish to serve.
+One solution to these questions is to situate yourself within approximately 20 minutes of the neighborhood you wish to serve.

-If your clinic is on a higher floor, an elevator is a must, particularly if you’re serving older patients or those with disabilities.
+Elevators are especially important if your clinic is located on a higher floor of a building, particularly if you’re serving older patients or those with disabilities.

 3. Are There Allied Practitioners Nearby?